CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 ubRMSE and bias metrics for soil moisture retrievals at the 9 km scale.
 ```

-**Overall, the results provide a promising outlook on the prototype SM retrieval algorithm for CIMR.** The key results are summarized below:
+**Overall, the results provide a promising outlook on the prototype SM retrieval algorithm for CIMR.**

+The key results for the AOIs, which are the target of the assessment, are summarized below:
 - At the 36 km scale, the algorithm shows an ubRMSE < 0.04 m³/m³.
 - At the 9 km scale, the algorithm shows an ubRMSE between 0.035 - 0.045 m³/m³.
-- Biases are overall low.
+- Biases are overall low and do not exceed 0.01 m³/m³.
 - The results are consistent across overpasses.
 - All metrics are achieved without parameter calibration.